 The cardiorespiratory fitness of each participant was mainly evaluated by the time it took to complete a 3000-m run, the number of standardized push-ups within 2 min, and the number of standardized sit-ups within 2 min.
 Chronic hepatitis B was defined by personal history and positive detection of hepatitis B surface antigen.
 NASH was defined by alanine transaminase level > 60 U/L, liver ultrasound finding of steatosis, and absence of viral hepatitis A, B or C infection.

-Peer review
+Peer-review

 The article is very good, as it is the first one describing the relationship between liver functions and physical fitness in Taiwan.